thi-ng/umbrella/packages/distance/README.md

 `.values()`).
 For K=1 it will be more efficient to use `Nearest` to avoid the additional overhead.

+#### Radial

+An unbounded and unsorted version of [`KNearest`](#knearest), selecting _all_ items around the target location and given search radius.
+Qualifying neighbors will be accumulated in order of processing via an internal array.

 ## Status

 **STABLE** - used in production